onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 This is regenesis
-the third temple is a story - not a physical place - no more sacrifice of animals - we sacrifice our bad ideas now Redefine sacrifice the most stable identity - the one that will endure - is the one that embraces change & adaptation and approaches it in a rigorous way
+the third temple is a story - not a physical place - no more sacrifice of animals - we sacrifice our bad ideas now Redefine sacrifice it is morally right to change your mind when presented with good arguments and evidence - even if uncomfortable the most stable identity - the one that will endure - is the one that embraces change & adaptation and approaches it in a rigorous way
 > "Intelligence, in the sense of the ability to learn from experience, is a product of natural selection.
 But its greatest survival value lies not merely in adapting to the environment, but in the ability to criticize and reject ideas.
 The survival value of intelligence is that it allows us to extinct a bad idea, before the idea extincts us.
 This is the essence of the critical method: we let our hypotheses die in our stead, as I have often put it.
 By criticizing our ideas, by testing them against reality, we can avoid the disastrous consequences of acting on false or harmful beliefs.
 This is what distinguishes human intelligence from the trial-and-error learning of other animals." - [Karl Popper, Objective Knowledge: An Evolutionary Approach (1972), Chapter 7, p.
 243](https://x.com/QuotePopper/status/2040001064309555325)